bambielli/bambielli.github.io/_posts/2016-02-20-watch-vs-watch-strict-vs-watch-collection.md

 {% endhighlight %}

 Because `$watch (objectEquality)` uses `angular.equals` for deep object comparison, it is the __slowest performing__ of the watchers (deep comparison takes longer than shallow).
-For this reason, if you just need to watch a list of items and you don't care about deep value changes in the list, `$watchCollection` or `$watchGroup` is a better choice.
-Of course, if you just need to watch a single value (and shallow comparison will suffice) `$watch` without objectEquality is the best option.
+For this reason, if you just need to watch a list of items and you don't care about deep value changes in the list, `$watchCollection` or `$watchGroup` would better choices.
+Of course, if you just need to watch a single value (and shallow comparison will suffice) `$watch` without objectEquality is the speediest option.

 __Bonus TIL:__ I also learned that registering a watcher on scope returns a deregistration function that can be used to remove the watcher from the digest cycle if it is no longer needed.